Pierre Bismuth

-Life
+Early life

 Pierre Bismuth was originally a visual communication student at les Arts Décoratifs.
 He met François Miehe there, one of his teachers, with whom he subsequently collaborated on several projects.
 In the 1980s Pierre Bismuth moved to Berlin where he attended Georg Baselitz's class of the Hochschule der Kunst.
 When he returned to France, he settled in Paris where he shared a studio with Xavier Veilhan and Pierre Huyghe.
 At the beginning of the 1990s, he settled in Brussels where he gave the opening show of Jan Mot's new gallery on the rue Dansaert.
 In 2000, he moved to London, prompted by the Lisson Gallery, where he has had several exhibitions since then.

 In 2005, after having settled in Brussels again, he was awarded, along with director Michel Gondry and screenwriter Charlie Kaufman, an Academy Award for Best Original Screenplay for the film Eternal Sunshine of the Spotless Mind (2004), which many critics consider one of the best films of the 2000s.

 Since then, his work has continued to be shown all over Europe and America.